 - natural products synthesis,

-- surface science.
+- surface and interface science.

 Current faculty research includes chemical advances in biologically relevant metals, the development of novel synthetic methodology, the structure and dynamics of proteins and peptidomimetics, and ultrafast dynamics.
 Learn more about faculty research in chemistry.